vinhngo1907/v-lc-sol-fcc-sol/notes/Readme.md

 4. The app should be accessible at ```http://localhost:3000```.
 The API can be accessed at ```http://localhost:3001```.

-Notes: The local DB will use port 25432.
+**Notes**: The local DB will use port 25432.
 If the port is being used, please change it to a different port in docker-compose.yml and server/.env.

 ### Useful Commands
 1. If you want to reset or server separately, go to client, server folders and run yarn dev in each.